Ingram scores 31 as Pelicans surprise Nuggets 112-100 - WHIZ News

 On Christmas Eve, Malone agreed to a contract extension that runs through the 2022-23 season.
 He’s fourth in franchise history in wins among head coaches.

-“The players in there, my coaches, are a big, big part of that,” Malone said of having his contract extended for a second time.
+“The players in there, my coaches, are a big, big part of that,” Malone said of having his contract extended.

 ZION UPDATE

-Asked about Williamson, Pelicans coach Alvin Gentry said: “He is making progress.
+Asked about Williamson before the game, Gentry said: “He is making progress.
 He is in rehab.
 He is doing everything that he’s supposed to do and he’s moving forward toward playing.”

 UP NEXT